 A common goal should unite us all.
 Endeavors to increase diversity and representation of voices can only work if all stakeholders participate.
 I am thus very grateful to the wonderful colleagues who contributed their precious time and expertise and for engaging us in this debate series- Salut to first-rate minds everywhere!

-Conflicts of Interest: The author has completed the ICMJE uniform disclosure form (available at http://dx.doi.org/10.21037/pcm-2020-mnsclc-07).
+Conflicts of Interest: The author has completed the ICMJE uniform disclosure form (available at http://dx.doi.org/10.21037/pcm-2020-01).
 The series “Evidence and Controversies in the treatment of metastatic NSCLC” was commissioned by the editorial office without any funding or sponsorship.
-GKD serves as an unpaid editorial board member of PCM from Jul 2020–Jun 2022 and as the unpaid Guest Editor of the series.
+GKD served as the unpaid Guest Editor of the series and serves as an unpaid editorial board member of Precision Cancer Medicine from July 2020 to June 2022.
 The author has no other conflicts of interest to declare.

 Ethical Statement: The author is accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.